matiastraub/nest-project/README.md

 ## Description

-A basic RESTP API project with JWT authentication and using JWT authentication
+A basic RESTP API project with JWT authentication and TypeORM

 ## Project setup